WHY VISIT SAUDI ARABIA

 - Rice, lentils, hummus (chickpeas) and burghul (cracked wheat) are also common

 - Kultra: (chicken or lamb on skewers) is popular for lunch

 - Kebabs: are often served with soup and vegetables

 - Mezze: the equivalent of hors d’oeuvres, may include up to 40 dishes

-- Kabsa or Mofatah: dish made of a mix rice, vegetables, and meat
+- Kabsa or Mofatah: a dish made of a mix of rice, vegetables, and meat

 - Margoog: vegetable stew, usually containing squash and eggplant, cooked with thin pieces of rolled out dough